Soham05/Machine-Learning/README.md

 # Machine-Learning
-Applied Machine learning on different datasets using Python and R
+Applied Machine learning techniques on different datasets from in Python and R